Keyboard shortcuts

 Required Permissions

-The radar-agent user needs these Redis permissions:
+The radar-collector user needs these Redis permissions:

 Command CategoryCommandsPurpose